5 Free Visual Schedule Templates (Plus How To Use Them)

 • Generate independence as they learn to manage the visual schedule themselves

-The ultimate goal of a visual schedule is that the student learns to manage it themselves.
+The ultimate goal of a visual schedule is for the student to learn to manage it themselves.
 So, at the start of the year, you’ll be teaching and reinforcing the routines and images, but in winter and spring, start handing over the task of managing the visual schedule to the student.

 For kids with ADHD, who may struggle with executive functioning and processing verbal directions, visual schedules can: